pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

 fridge.QueryP(&item,&quantity);
 ```

 Alice can retrieve any of the two tuples `("milk",2)` and `("butter",3)`.
 It is actually up to the implementation of the tuple space to decide which one she will actually retrieve.
 Most pSpaces implementations provide tuple spaces with different deterministic behaviours (FIFO-like, LIFO-like, etc.).
 There is also support for randomised behaviours.

+A list of the tuple space classes supported in each language can be found in the [naming table](https://github.com/pSpaces/Programming-with-Spaces/blob/master/naming.md)  and a description of those classes can be found in the [guide for developers](https://github.com/pSpaces/Programming-with-Spaces/blob/master/guide.md).
 We will come back to in the next chapters of the tutorial.

 ## 1.12 Retrieving all matching tuples